tatsuokitakayuki/oed-dev/README.md

 ## What is this

-OED is a text / code editor made only by web technology.
+OED is an application that edits text and code, which is implemented only by Web technologies (HTML, CSS, and JavaScript).
-OED is a progressive web app.
+A Web App that can be installed offline on a device like OED is called a Progressive Web Application (PWA).
 We are developing OED mainly for Chromebook (or Chromium OS and its based OS) users.

 ## Project goals